-• Changes in earned income tax rules in 2008 - 2011
+• Changes in earned income tax rules in 2008 - 2012

 In 2007-2008 the low earned income tax credit was subtracted only from state tax.
 So if the state tax was smaller than the credit, the rest of the credit was lost.
-From 2009 onwards the rest of the
+From 2009 onwards the rest of the credit is subtracted from municipal tax, sickness health care contribution and church tax in the proportion of their respective shares.

-There have been no other structural changes in tax credits in 2008-2011.
+There have been no other structural changes in tax credits in 2008-2012.

-2.6 Personal capital income tax (tiniy\s)
+2.6 Personal capital income tax (tiniy s)